 In ISO the voting period on a proposal submitted as a final draft International Standard shall be 20 weeks.

-F.2.4 If, for an enquiry draft, the conditions of approval are met, the draft standard shall progress in accordance with 2.6.4.
+F.2.4 If, for an enquiry draft, the conditions of approval are met, the draft document shall progress in accordance with 2.6.4.
 If not, the proposal has failed and any further action shall be decided upon by the technical committee/subcommittee to which the document was attributed in accordance with F.2.2 b).

 The committee leadership can decide whether or not to skip the FDIS vote, and go straight to publication — see 2.6.4.

 If, for a final draft International Standard, the conditions of approval are met, the document shall progress to the publication stage (2.8).
-If not, the proposal has failed and any further action shall be decided upon by the technical committee/subcommittee to which the FDIS was attributed in accordance with F.2.2 b), or by discussion between the originating organization and the office of the CEO if no technical committee was involved.
+If not, the proposal has failed and any further action shall be decided upon by the technical committee/subcommittee to which the FDIS was attributed in accordance with F.2.2 b), or by discussion between the originating organization and the Office of the CEO if no technical committee was involved.

-If the standard is published, its maintenance shall be handled by the technical committee/subcommittee to which the document was attributed in accordance with F.2.2 b), or, if no technical committee was involved, the approval procedure set out above shall be repeated if the originating organization decides that changes to the standard are required.
+If the document is published, its maintenance shall be handled by the technical committee/subcommittee to which the document was attributed in accordance with F.2.2 b), or, if no technical committee was involved, the approval procedure set out above shall be repeated if the originating organization decides that changes to the document are required.

 (normative) Maintenance agencies

-G.1 A technical committee or subcommittee developing an International Standard that will require a maintenance agency shall inform the Chief Executive Officer at an early stage in order that an ISO/TMB or IEC Council Board decision may be taken in advance of the publication of the International Standard.
+G.1 A committee developing an International Standard that will require a maintenance agency shall inform the Chief Executive Officer at an early stage in order that an ISO/TMB or IEC/SMB decision may be taken in advance of the publication of the International Standard.

-G.2 The ISO/TMB or IEC Council Board designates maintenance agencies in connection with International Standards, including appointment of their members, on the proposal of the technical committee concerned.
+G.2 The ISO/TMB or IEC Board designates maintenance agencies in connection with International Standards, including appointment of their members, on the proposal of the technical committee concerned.

-G.3 The secretariat of a maintenance agency should be attributed wherever possible to the secretariat of the technical committee or subcommittee that has prepared the International Standard.
+G.3 The secretariat of a maintenance agency should be attributed wherever possible to the secretariat of the committee that has prepared the International Standard.

 G.4 The Chief Executive Officer shall be responsible for contacts with external organizations associated with the work of a maintenance agency.

-G.5 The rules of procedure of maintenance agencies shall be subject to ISO/TMB or IEC Council Board approval and any requested delegation of authority in connection with the updating of the International Standard or the issuing of amendments shall be specifically authorized by the ISO/TMB or IEC Council Board.
+G.5 The rules of procedure of maintenance agencies shall be subject to ISO/TMB or IEC Board approval and any requested delegation of authority in connection with the updating of the International Standard or the issuing of amendments shall be specifically authorized by the ISO/TMB or IEC Board.

 G.6 Any charges for services provided by a maintenance agency shall be authorized by the council board.